Boxing styles and technique: The Out-Boxer

 The out-boxer (outside fighter, out-fighter, pure boxer) seeks to stay well outside of their opponent's punching range when disengaged and land long-range punches.
 This style can be seen as an inverse of pressure fighting.
-Out-boxers are known for quick movement and an emphasis on optimal positioning in the ring, known as 'ringcraft' or 'ring generalship.'
-Since these fighters rely on punches from long range, the focus of these fighters tends to be obtaining a favorable position using footwork and feints then using the threat of these punches to draw counters from their opponent, or else corral their opponents into unfavorable positions along the ropes or in the corner of the ring, thus making the opponent's movements much easier to anticipate.
+Out-boxers are known for quick movement and an emphasis on optimal positioning in the ring, commonly known as 'ringcraft'.
+Since these fighters rely on punches from long range, the focus of these fighters tends to be obtaining a favourable position using footwork and feints then using the threat of these punches to draw counters from their opponent, or else corral their opponents into unfavourable positions along the ropes or in the corner of the ring, thus making the opponent's movements much easier to anticipate.
 Using positioning outside of the opponent's range, a successful out-boxer will score using their jab and attempt to anticipate their opponent's response, applying an appropriate counter.

 Out-boxers rely on the defensive advantages given to them by staying outside of their opponents punching range.
-Their opponent is forced to initiate engagements from this range, and a successful out-boxer will attempt to reduce possible responses of their opponent using feints and footwork - in particular, achieving a favorable 'angle,' where the opponent is within the out-boxer's punching range while the out-boxer is outside of theirs.
+Their opponent is forced to initiate engagements from this range, and a successful out-boxer will attempt to reduce possible responses of their opponent using feints and footwork – in particular, achieving a favourable 'angle,' where the opponent is within the out-boxer's punching range while the out-boxer is outside of theirs.
 An out-boxers style is often typified by speed and a focus on accurate punches over knockout blows.

 Out-boxers are generally taller fighters with long reach, as these fighters tend to be more able to threaten punches from outside of their opponent's range.